Longest common subsequence

 A longest common subsequence (LCS) is the longest subsequence common to all sequences in a set of sequences (often just two sequences).
-It differs from the longest common substring: unlike substrings, subsequences are not required to occupy consecutive positions within the original sequences.
+It differs from the longest common substring: unlike substrings, elements of subsequences are not required to occupy consecutive positions within the original sequences.
 The problem of computing longest common subsequences is a classic computer science problem.
 Because it is polynomial and has an efficient algorithm to solve it, it is employed to compare data and merge changes to files in programs such as the diff utility and revision control systems such as Git.
 It has similar applications in computational linguistics and bioinformatics.

 For example, consider the sequences (ABCD) and (ACBAD).
 They have five length-2 common subsequences: (AB), (AC), (AD), (BD), and (CD); two length-3 common subsequences: (ABD) and (ACD); and no longer common subsequences.
 So (ABD) and (ACD) are their longest common subsequences.

 Complexity

 For the general case of an arbitrary number of input sequences, the problem is NP-hard.
 When the number of sequences is constant, the problem is solvable in polynomial time by dynamic programming.